Duijndam-Dev/TopoLib/Readme.md

 #### 6	Current status

-As of **12 May 2022**, the first release of TopoLib has been [published](https://www.duijndam.dev/download/geolib-2021-11-10/) on my website.
-Nearly all functions from SharpProj have yet been implemented, and the Excel Ribbon Interface provides access to various settings, commands, dialogs and a wizard.
+As of **12 May 2022**, the first ***binary*** release of TopoLib has been [published](https://www.duijndam.dev/download/geolib-2021-11-10/) on my website.
+Nearly all functions from SharpProj have been implemented, and the Excel Ribbon Interface provides access to various settings, commands, dialogs and a wizard.

 Despite the vast number of routines, the core functionality of the Add-In is very straight forward; after all, as an end-user you just want to convert a list of coordinates from CRS-source to CRS-target.
 For this to happen, you need effectively **just one call**: